A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 \subsection{State management}

 After discussing data we focus on state, deriving the classification criteria listed in \tab{criteria:state}.
-Differently from data, state elements are \emph{mutable}, meaning that their content may change over time.
-Upon invocation, tasks read input data elements from the data bus and write output results on the data bus.
-In absence of state (stateless tasks), the results produced only depend on the input data elements read, but many systems support stateful tasks, whose results also depend on some mutable state that they can read and modify during their execution.
-As already discussed for data elements, state elements may also be \emph{unstructured} or \emph{structured}, and in the second case they may rely on \emph{domain-specific} data models.
+In absence of state, tasks results (data written on the bus) only depend on their input (data read from the bus), but many systems support stateful tasks whose results also depend on some mutable state that they can read and modify during execution.
+This marks a difference between data and state elements: the former are immutable while the latter may change over time.
+As for their \emph{structure}, state elements resemble data elements: they may be \emph{unstructured} or \emph{structured}, and in the second case they may rely on \emph{domain-specific} data models.

-State may be stored on different \emph{storage media}: \begin{inparaenum} \item many systems store the entire state \emph{in-memory}, and replicate it to disk only for fault tolerance; \item other systems use \emph{disk} storage, or \item \emph{hybrid} solutions, where state is partially stored in memory for improved performance and flushed to disk to scale in size; \item some systems rely on a storage \emph{service}, as common in cloud-based systems that split their core functionalities into independently deployed services. \end{inparaenum} Some recent work investigates the use of persistent memory~\cite{liu:VLDB:2021:Zen}, but these solutions are not employed in currently available systems.
+When present, state may be stored on different \emph{storage media}: \begin{inparaenum} \item many systems store the entire state \emph{in-memory}, and replicate it to disk only for fault tolerance; \item other systems use \emph{disk} storage, or \item \emph{hybrid} solutions, where state is partially stored in memory for improved performance and flushed to disk to scale in size; \item some systems rely on a storage \emph{service}, as common in cloud-based systems that split their core functionalities into independently deployed services. \end{inparaenum} Some recent work investigates the use of persistent memory~\cite{liu:VLDB:2021:Zen}, but these solutions are not employed in currently available systems.

 The \emph{storage structure} indicates the data structure used to represent state on the storage media.
 This structure is heavily influenced by the expected access pattern: for instance, relational state may be stored row-wise, to optimize access element by element (common in data management workloads) or column-wise, to optimize access attribute by attribute (common in data analysis workloads, for instance to compute an aggregation function over an attribute).
 Many DMSs use indexed structures such as B-trees or log-structured merge (LSM) trees to rapidly identify individual elements.